kodekrash/wikipedia.org-xmldump-mongodb/README.md

 Overview
 --------

-Wikipedia.org XML Dump Importer is a script to import the standard Wikipedia XML dump into a simple MySQL database structure, useful as a local cache for searching and manipulating Wikipedia articles.
-The database structure is designed for ease of use, and is not mediawiki-compatible.
+Wikipedia.org XML Dump Importer is a script to import the standard Wikipedia XML dump into a simple MongoDB data structure, useful as a local cache for searching and manipulating Wikipedia articles.
+The datastore structure is designed for ease of use, and is not mediawiki-compatible.

 Dataset Source
 --------------